-PNC Total Return Advantage Fund (Share Class I) returned 3.88% in the first quarter versus a return of 2.94% for the Bloomberg Barclays U.S. Aggregate Bond Index (the “benchmark”).
+PNC Total Return Advantage Fund (Share Class I) returned 3.03% in the second quarter versus a return of 3.08% for the Bloomberg Barclays U.S. Aggregate Bond Index (the “benchmark”).

-The Fund’s allocation to the High Yield Corporate Credit sector was the primary driver of positively impacted performance.
-The Fund’s overweight allocation to the investment-grade Corporate Credit sector, which outperformed, positively impacted relative performance.
+The Fund’s overweight allocations to the investment-grade Corporate Credit sector and the High Yield Corporate Credit sector, which outperformed, positively impacted relative performance.
 The underweight allocation to the Treasury sector, which underperformed, also positively impacted relative performance.
-Duration/Yield Curve did not have a material performance impact this quarter.
+Duration/Yield Curve had a negative impact this quarter.

-The investment team maintains an overweight allocation to investment-grade Corporate Credit, High Yield Corporate Credit, and Asset-Backed Securities sectors and underweight allocations to the Treasury, Non-Corporate Credit, and Mortgage-Backed Securities sectors.
+The investment team maintains an overweight allocation to investment-grade Corporate Credit, High Yield Corporate Credit, and Asset-Backed Securities sectors and underweight allocations to the Treasury and Non-Corporate Credit sectors.
 The Fund’s duration position approximates the benchmark.